maryambkhan/cpnt262-group-assignment3/README.md

    and few images not showing dont know why
  - I tried to add google font and fontawesome they all were nuxt2 supported i cant find how to add nuxt3
+ - Jessica helped me with adding icons
+ - She told me that i can add i cons as svgs to the page
+ - Next i am going to solve netlify problem as i am done with everything else

  ## Problems